Please enter both an email address and a password.

 Management of patient data by the HandsFirst QI Collaborative team

-These de-identified datasets will be held by the HandsFirst QI Collaborative team for 18 months following the end of the project (the project is due to close on 30 November 2022).
+These de-identified datasets will be held by the HandsFirst QI Collaborative team for 18 months following the end of the project.
 This is to allow evaluation for any report writing or outputs for academic journals to be completed.

 What if I do not want my information used by the HandsFirst QI Project?